teaminkling/refresh-21/content/blog/meplaysgamez-week-15-0547.md

       src = "img/video-placeholder.png"
       href = "/blog/meplaysgamez-week-15-0547"
-      alt = "tomatoes are the potatoes of fruit" stretch = "cover"
+      alt = "tomatoes are the potatoes of fruit" caption = "This submission contains a video.
+Please view the <a href=\"/blog/meplaysgamez-week-15-0547\">full post</a> to see it!" stretch = "cover"
 +++

 {{< fancybox path="img/meplaysgamez/2021-04-16+eb93369eaa1d29e7bd71a4261b9df997.mov" file="img/meplaysgamez/2021-04-16+eb93369eaa1d29e7bd71a4261b9df997.mov" caption="Placeholder thumbnail for a video work." >}}
+<p style="text-align: center">The above is an MP4 video link.
+Please click it to view the video!</p>

 Week 15: **Back to Basics**.
 This art was lovingly created using: **gw acrylic paint for mini figures**.